viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial/_index.md

 #### Alternative board configurations

-This guide assumes you are using a Raspberry Pi 4, but you can use different [boards](/components/board/) with your Viam Rover 2 with some modifications while attaching the board.
+This guide assumes you are using a Raspberry Pi 4, but you can use [different boards](#motherboard) with your Viam Rover 2 with some modifications while attaching the boards.

+{{% alert title="Tip" color="tip" %}}
+If you are using a Jetson board, you should be following [this guide](./jetson-rover-setup).
+{{% /alert %}}

-If you are using one of these boards, reference the appropriate alternative hole patterning provided on the motherboard:
+Reference the appropriate alternative hole patterning provided on the motherboard:

 {{<imgproc src="get-started/try-viam/rover-resources/viam-rover-2/hole-patterning.png" resize="400x" declaredimensions=true alt="Viam rover 2 motherboard hole patterns" >}}

 Disattach the motherboard, unscrew the standoffs, and move them to the correct holes.
 Then, use the smallest Allen key and the provided M2.5 screws to attach your board to your rover through these standoffs.
-If you are using a Jetson board, you will have to purchase appropriately sized standoffs.

 If you are using a Raspberry Pi Zero 2W, you should be able to connect your ribbon cable straight to the board.
 If not, you will have to take off the ribbon cable and use [dupont connectors](https://www.amazon.com/IWISS-1550PCS-Connector-Headers-Balancer/dp/B08X6C7PZM/) to wire a connection from the motherboard to the single-board computer's GPIO pins.